JeeErn/Decentralised_Prediction_Market/README.md

 ### Arbitrator Voting
 Arbitrator voting happens once the topic is on, or passes the expiry date.
 Only arbitrators selected to report on the result for a particular topic can vote on that topic's outcome.

-Arbitrators selected for reporting should perform their due diligence in researching the final outcome of the topic before placing their votes.
+Arbitrators selected for reporting should perform their due diligence in researching the true final outcome of the topic before placing their votes.
 While there is no deadline for arbitrator voting, arbitrators should place their votes as soon as possible.
 Also, arbitrators will not be aware of the votes that other arbitrators have placed.

-Once the final selected arbitrator votes (e.g. for a topic with 5 selected arbitrators, the 5th arbitrator votes), the votes of all arbitrators will be tallied and the topic will transit to the next state.
+Once the final selected arbitrator votes (e.g. for a topic with 5 selected arbitrators, the 5th arbitrator votes), the votes of all arbitrators will be tallied and the topic will transit to the next state(either _Jury_ or _Resolved_).

 ### Jury Voting
 Jury voting works in the same manner as arbitrator voting, but only occurs when the selected arbitrators cannot come to a majority conclusion on the topic's final outcome.
 Only selected jurors for the topic will be allowed to vote during the jury selection stage.
 Jury selection is discussed in more detail [later](#jury-selection).

 ## **Resolution**
 Once the last selected arbitrator or jury places his/her vote, the topic will move into a temporary resolution state.
 During resolution, the votes for the final outcome will be tallied.
-In the case of counting selected arbitrators' votes, if the final outcome contains a tie, the topic will resolve as an tied-outcome and the topic will transit to the Jury state and the jury will be selected.
+In the case of counting selected arbitrators' votes, if the final outcome contains a tie, the topic will resolve as an tied-outcome and the topic will transit to the _Jury_ state and the jury will be selected.
 In the case of jury voting, it is assumed that the jury will definitely have a majority outcome.

 Once a majority outcome has been achieved, the topic will automatically trigger a payout event, as well as a reputation and trustworthiness update event for all parties involved.

 ## **Jury Selection**
-Jury selection happens whenever a topic transits to the Jury state.
+Jury selection happens whenever a topic transits to the _Jury_ state.
 A maximum of 5 jurors will be selected randomly for the jury.
-The steps for jury selection is as follows:
+The steps for jury selection are as follows:
 1. All arbitrator accounts are retrieved
 2. From the pool of all arbitrator accounts, in the event that the topic creator was an arbitrator, his/her account will be removed from the pool
 3. All selected arbitrators for the topic will be removed from the pool